 A sole proprietor sets up an individual 401(k) and makes contributions as the employee and employer.

-SEP is a Simplified Employee Pension.
+SEP stands for Simplified Employee Pension.
 It is used primarily by the self-employed or small business owners.
 These accounts are easier to set up than a solo 401(k).
 If the business has employees, the employer must contribute for all who meet certain requirements.

 This plan allows small employers (fewer than 100 employees) to set up IRAs with less paperwork.
 Employers must either match employee contributions or make unmatched contributions.